-Council Meeting Minutes January 14, 2016 It was moved by Councillor Thornton-Joe, seconded by Councillor Madoff, after giving notice and allowing an opportunity for public comment at a meeting of Council, that Council consider the following motion: That Council authorize the issuance of Heritage Alteration Permit Application No. 00210 for the property located at 533-537 Fisgard Street, in accordance with:
+It was moved by Councillor Thornton-Joe, seconded by Councillor Madoff that Council authorize the issuance of Heritage Alteration Permit Application No. 00210 for the property located at 533-537 Fisgard Street, in accordance with:

-- 1. Revised plans date stamped December 11, 2015 - 2.
-Development meeting all Zoning Regulation Bylaw requirements - 3.
-Final plans to be generally in accordance with the plans identified above to the satisfaction of the Director, Sustainable Planning and Community Development.
+- Revised plans date stamped December 11, 2015 Development meeting all Zoning Regulation Bylaw requirements - Final plans to be generally in accordance with the plans identified above to the satisfaction of the Director, Sustainable Planning and Community Development.